TomWhitwell/Magnetophon/README.md

 - NB: C7 is NOT required but left on the board in case you have any oscillation in the first op amp.

 Status:
-- Rev 1 (= Proto 2 with silkscreen tweaks) should be good to build.
+- May 2016: Rev 1 (= Proto 2 with silkscreen tweaks) should be good to build.
 - Proto 2 works well.
 - Proto 2 designed and sent to fab
 - Proto 1 used for 4 days straight at SuperBooth